EMERGENCY RESPONSE: How to Comply with Spill Reporting Requirements

 Naturally, you should try to prevent spills of hazardous substances in the course of your operations.
 But when such spills occur despite your best efforts, you must act quickly to minimize the impact on the environment, workers and others.
 In addition to taking steps to contain the spill and clean it up, you may also be required to report it.
 And failing to do so can result in fines for environmental offences.
 For example, two residents complained to a campground’s manager about liquid sewage continuously flowing from the campground’s holding tank and pooling around their residences.
 But the campground never reported these spills.
 As a result, the campground and manager pleaded guilty to environmental violations.
 The court fined the campground $25,000 and the manager $5,000 [Bay Meadows Park Inc. and David M. Harrington, Ontario Govt.
 News Release, Aug.
 7, 2015].
 So here’s a look at the key elements of the spill reporting requirements under the main environmental laws across Canada.
-(And for more on handling workplace spills from a chemical engineer’s perspective, register to attend this free webinar on June 29, 2016.)
+(And for more on handling workplace spills from a chemical engineer’s perspective, watch this webinar recording.)

 Defining Our Terms

 The environmental laws use terms such as “spill,” “release” and “discharge.”
 But because these terms are all defined similarly, we’ll use the term “spill” throughout.
 The laws also use the terms “substances,” “contaminants” and “pollutants” for the materials covered by the spill reporting requirements.
 We’ll use the term “substances” for such materials.